 The process of decluttering can seem emotionally difficult.
 Our “things” have a sneaky way of controlling us by falsely defining who we are.
 The memories or monetary value linked to these items can hold us captive and force us to cling tightly to them.
 There are just as many reasons why we buy things as there are on why we keep things.
 If the things you own are taking over your home, it might be time to reevaluate them.
+Minimalism is the intentional promotion of the things we most value and the removal of anything that distracts us from it.
 Below are a few questions that might give you insight on deciding what to keep and what to part with.

 Do I really have room for this item?